microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/synchronization_synchronizationjob_pause.md

+---
+title: "synchronizationJob: pause"
+description: "Temporarily stop synchronization.
+All the progress, including job state, is persisted, and the job will continue from where it left off when a Start call is made."
+---

 # synchronizationJob: pause

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Temporarily stop synchronization.
-All the progress, including job state, is persisted, and the job will continue from where it left off when a [Start](../api/synchronization_synchronizationjob_start.md) call is made.
+All the progress, including job state, is persisted, and the job will continue from where it left off when a [Start](../api/synchronization-synchronizationjob-start.md) call is made.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type                        | Permissions (from least to most privileged)              |
 |:--------------------------------------|:---------------------------------------------------------|